KoljaB/RealtimeSTT/README.md

 ### Feed chunks

-If you don't want to use the local microphone set use_microphone parameter to false and provide raw PCM audiochunks in 16-bit mono with this method:
+If you don't want to use the local microphone set use_microphone parameter to false and provide raw PCM audiochunks in 16-bit mono (samplerate 16000) with this method:

 ```python
 recorder.feed_audio(audio_chunk)